phananh1096/InternMaps/README.md

 ## Idea

-To visualize internship postings by location using Google Maps API and data scraped from Glassdoor/Indeed
+To visualize internship postings by location using Google Maps API and data scraped from Indeed

 ## Problem statement